 Tracie Childs focuses her practice on defending national employers against class, representative and collective actions.
 She also has extensive experience representing Fortune 500 companies, for profit and non-profit organizations, public, and quasi-public entities, in defense of various complex labor and employment issues.
-She handles litigated matters from inception to verdict, and has jury trial experience in the following areas: wrongful termination, harassment, discrimination, breach of employment contract, whistleblower, qui tam/False Claims Act, corporate D&O disputes, wage & hour class actions, and Private Attorney General Act (“PAGA”) claims.
-Ms. Childs’ practice also includes counseling of employers regarding employment practices, including terminations, leave issues, wage & hour disputes, discrimination, and ADA and FEHA claims, among others.
+She handles litigated matters from inception to verdict, and has jury trial experience in the following areas: wrongful termination, harassment, discrimination, breach of employment contract, whistleblower, qui tam/False Claims Act, corporate D&O disputes, wage and hour class actions, and Private Attorney General Act (PAGA) claims.
+Tracie’s practice also includes counseling of employers regarding employment practices, including terminations, leave issues, wage & hour disputes, discrimination, and ADA and FEHA claims, among others.

-Ms. Childs is a member of the California State Bar, and licensed to practice before the Northern, Central, and Southern Federal District Courts.
+Tracie is a member of the California State Bar, and licensed to practice before the Northern, Central, and Southern Federal District Courts.
 She is also admitted to the United States Supreme Court.
-Ms. Childs earned her undergraduate degree from the University of San Diego, in 1993, with a BA in political science.
+Ms. Childs earned her undergraduate degree from the University of San Diego, in 1993, with a B.A. in political science.
 At the University of San Diego, she was captain of the NCAA Division I Women’s Swimming Team, and received an All American Scholar Athlete Award.
-Ms. Childs received her JD from Thomas Jefferson School of Law in 1997.
+Tracie received her J.D. from Thomas Jefferson School of Law in 1997.